KQM-git/TCL/docs/enemy-data/bosses/weekly-bosses/azhdaha.md

   * Hydro: Damage type will be converted into Hydro.
 AoE is increased.
 Six lines of water streams splinting evenly on each sides will follow instantly after the final huge shockwave.
   * Pyro: Damage type will be converted into Pyro.
 AoE is increased.
 Leaves several fireballs in the air, that will hit the ground randomly upon impact shortly after the final huge shockwave and leave burning circles on the ground, damaging players who step on it.
 * Roars and initiates a large AoE attack of the infused element.
-  * Hydro: Summons several moving large Hydro orbs, that will slowly rotate around the arena and deal damage per second upon impact.
+  * Hydro: Summons several moving large Hydro Orbs, that will slowly rotate around the arena and deal damage per second upon impact.
   * Pyro: Summons several meteors that fall from the sky.
 The meteors leave a large pool of lava upon impact, that lasts for a period of time and deals continuous Pyro DoT to characters in the affected area.

 ### Phase 3: Dual Elemental Infusion